 That can only be done by indirect means, meaning there is no “switch” you can throw to turn them off.
 And it can take a LONG time.
 And HOW long is a very subjective term here, depending on the Client or Patients’ Health History.

 This is just one reason why so much of modern medicine is ineffective in the treatment of many long-term chronic issues.
 They don’t really understand what’s going on in there, even though it is VERY clearly described in modern medical textbooks going back several decades.

 But again, they can describe the physiology, but if you are looking at the physiology in the wrong context, you’ll never figure out the physiological basis of the pathology caused by “tight muscles” nor what to DO about it.

-So, to summarize, if you are studying physiology or neurology, if you’re not asking the Right Questions about the neuro-musculo-fascial systems, you will not find the Right Answers!
+So, to summarize, if you are studying physiology or neurology, if you’re not asking the Right Questions about the neuro-musculo-fascial systems, or at least studying with a VERY open mind, you will NOT find the Right Answers!

 Muscle Tension & Metabolic Function & Disease

 Knowing, for example, that intestines are made of smooth muscles and subject to nerve stress & excess muscle tension, gives you a wider range of possible solutions to digestive problems.
 Or that many “lung” problems are from excess tension in muscles of the rib cage or abdomen.